Harley Academy

 • A great way to learn more about aesthetic medicine and find out if it’s for you without committing to a longer, more expensive training programme

 • Can be a useful stepping stone if you’re unsure about diving straight into a career in aesthetics.
-For example, if you take our certified Foundation Training in Botox & Dermal Fillers, you then have the opportunity to upgrade to our Level 7 injectables course and gain a Diploma qualification
+For example, if you take our certified Foundation Training in Medical Aesthetics, you then have the opportunity to upgrade to our Level 7 injectables course and gain a Diploma qualification

 Cons: